Contributed Post

 Wasps

-Wasps won’t ruin your plants, but they’re nuisance when trying to eat outside and carry a nasty sting.
+Wasps won’t ruin your plants, but they’re a nuisance when trying to eat outside and carry a nasty sting.
 Removing a wasp nest is generally something best left in the hands of a professional, although if you’re brave enough spraying the nest with soapy water might kill them off.
 Wasp traps are one way of catching these critters and can be made at home using an empty soda bottle.
-For warding them off, sliced cucumbers for some strange reason can be very effective – lay these around your garden and you may have less wasps venturing in.
+For warding them off, sliced cucumbers for some strange reason can be very effective – lay these around your garden and you may have fewer wasps venturing in.
 Hanging a crumpled paper bag from a tree can also create the illusion of a wasp nest, which may ward off wasps (wasps are territorial and do not venture into areas where there may be another nest).
+You should contact experts to deal with a wasp nest, or similarly deal with bee removal, you will be able to find suitable professionals by searching online.

 Ants